ThaKladd/vector-lite/README.md

 ### Comparison with other vector databases

-Using a solution like this is theory much slower, especially on big sets of vectors, but if done correctly it can be fast enough for your needs.
+Using a solution like this is in theory much slower, especially on big sets of vectors, but if done correctly, it can be fast enough for your needs.
 I benchmarked and tested with Pinecone, and the results are interesting.

 - Pinecone has a near O(1) search time, so it is much faster when vectors grow over about 800, but you need to connect to their api and pay for the service.
 - VectorLite becomes slower as the amount of vectors grown, but faster if you stay below 800 vectors - and it should work well with most projects where you limit the amount within a query anyway.